"Let's Talk About" Series, Blog, Gardening, Herbalism

-Rapidly growing and even considered invasive by many, mint has been part of medicinal gardens as long as we’ve had organized agriculture.
+Rapidly growing and even considered invasive by many, mint has been part of medicinal gardens as long as we’ve had organized agriculture, and was likely harvested for its flavor and use by our nomadic ancestors.
 It’s perfect to grow if you are a beginner gardener…in fact, I dare you to TRY and kill it.
 It just won’t die!

 - If you are prone to suffer from bad digestion, heartburn, nausea, or constipation, mint might be a suitable, gentle ally to ease your pain.
 I bet that you thought that the mints given out at restaurants was a subtle hint from the waitress about the oniony and garlicky food scenting your breath, didn’t you?

 - This is also the reason that mint jelly or mint sauce is traditionally served with lamb and game, especially when it tends to be gamey and tough.
 The peppermint aids in the digestion by increasing bile flow, which in turn helps to break down the meat.